UWPCE-PythonCert/PythonCertDevel/source/modules/Packaging.rst

 ".." means "the package above this one"

-Note that you have to use the "from" form when using relative imports.
+Note that you have to use the ``from`` form of import when using relative imports.

 **Caveats:**